 Both updates also contain the latest Daylight Saving Time (DST) Updates.

-The same is true when upgrading from Exchange 2016 CU13 or later to Exchange 2016 CU18, there’s no need to run Setup.exe /PrepareSchema, Setup.exe /PrepareAD or Setup.exe /PrepareDomain.
+The same is true when upgrading for Exchange 2016. you must run Setup.exe /PrepareSchema, Setup.exe /PrepareAD or Setup.exe /PrepareDomain.

 Autodiscover EventID 1 can occur after installing Exchange 2019 CU3 or after installing Exchange 2016 CU14.
 I’ve blogged about this before on EventID 1 MSExchange Autodiscover.
 I am not sure if this still is the case 😉.